“Change Today Protect Tomorrow”

 - We have been ranked 5th out of 150 in the UK’s greenest universities in the 2016 People & Planet University League

-- We achieved Responsible Futures accreditation from the NUS for our whole institution approach to social responsibility and sustainability
+- We achieved NUS Responsible Futures accreditation in 2015 for our whole institution approach to social responsibility and sustainability

 - We were a Higher Education Academy Green Academy first cohort participant